run-ai/docs/docs/admin/runai-setup/config/dr.md

 The SaaS version of Run:ai moves the bulk of the burden of disaster recovery to Run:ai.
 Backup of data is hence not an issue in such environments.

-With the __self-hosted__ version, it is the responsibility of the IT organization to backup data for a possible disaster and to learn how to recover when needed.
+With the __self-hosted__ version, it is the responsibility of the IT organization to back up data for a possible disaster and to learn how to recover when needed.

 ## Backup